hbarker99/Chesterfield-Hospital-Team-B/README.md

 #### Landing Page

-The landing page is where you start your journey.
-Here, you can select your current location and desired destination.
-If you scanned a QR code, your current location is already set.
-Suggestions will be shown as you type.
-You can also opt for accessibility information before getting your route.

-wow chat gpt ^ vs:

 This is the first page you will see when you access the site.
 Here you can pick your current location (show picture circled ) and your desired destination (show picture circled).
 If you scanned a QR code to get here, your current location is already taken care of.

 When choosing a location, as you type, suggestions will be shown that you are able to choose from.